 Emmy deletes the app from her phone.
 If she wants to “decipher” the boys at her school, she should really just talk to them.
 Face to face.
 Without the buffer of technology.

 For a deeper look into the Save the Cat! storytelling method, check out my Save the Cat!
 Online Writing Course!

-Filed under: Save the Cat Tips for Writers Writing Mastery Tagged with: 15 beats character character goals external story hero how to write characters plot Quick Fix Series (LMAP) save the cat Tips for Writers wants and needs writing mastery writing tips
+Filed under: Save the Cat Tips for Writers Writing Mastery Tagged with: 15 beats character character goals external story hero how to write characters plot Revision Kickstart (LMAP) save the cat Tips for Writers wants and needs writing mastery writing tips